-Circumstances warranting such action may be academic, legal, or professional.
+Circumstances warranting such action may be of an academic, legal, or professional nature.

 Students will be notified via email if the SPC is convening to discuss possible dismissal.
 Students being considered for dismissal may request a meeting with the SPC or submit a written commentary (no later than 72 hours prior to the SPC meeting) for the SPC to consider in making their decision.
-SPC meeting is not a legal proceeding; no attorneys may be present.
+An SPC meeting is not a legal proceeding; no attorneys may be present.

 If the SPC recommends dismissal, the Chairperson of the SPC will inform the PA Program Director of the recommendation.
-If the Program Director affirms the recommendation, the decision will be communicated via certified letter and email to the student informing them of the dismissal decision.
+If the Program Director affirms the recommendation, then the decision will be reviewed by the Interprofessional Review Board (IPRB) to confirm that program policies have been followed.
+The IPRB may choose to meet with the student to obtain further information.
+The IPRB can uphold or overturn the dismissal based on the department policies.
+The IPRB will have ten (10) business days to respond in writing to the student.
+Any dismissal decision will be communicated via certified letter and email to the student informing them of the decision.

 The student has the option to appeal the SPC decision.
-If a student believes that the department did not follow policy, the student may appeal to the Dean in writing.
+If a student believes that the department or IPRB did not follow policy, the student may appeal to the Dean in writing.
 The Dean will have five (5) business days to respond in writing to the student.
 Dean's decision is final.